 'Keep the Dux needy and they can control him.
 Control him and they can rule him,' Merlin answered.
 'Men do not follow whom they rule.'

 'Curse them!'
 Arthur grew instantly livid.
-'I could take by force what was promised me.'
+'I could take by force what was tomorrow's troubles today.'